kevinpCroat/floober/README.md

 python floober.py
 ```

 If you want to get fancy you can run floober w/ gevent.
+Caution: Do NOT run gevent w/ gunicorn - unicorns will die. and so will your server.
 ```shell
 python floober_gevent.py
 ```